News Events

 Involvement Matters: Shaping the Future of Personal and Public Involvement (PPI) in Health and Social Care research

-In association with the James Lind Alliance, HSC Research and Development Division have developed an initiative called ‘Involvement Matters’, which aims to strengthen and improve Personal and Public Involvement (PPI) in Health and Social Care research across Northern Ireland.
+In association with the James Lind Alliance, HSC Research and Development Division delivered an initiative called ‘Involvement Matters’, which aimed to strengthen and improve Personal and Public Involvement (PPI) in Health and Social Care research across Northern Ireland.

 In September 2025, we launched a survey to explore what was working well, what could be better, and what priorities people felt were important for PPI in Health and Social Care research.

-We are delighted to share that the interim report highlighting the key results from the survey is now available: please click here to view.
+An interim report highlighting the key results from the survey was published and made widely available: please click here to view.
 A summary of the recommendations for action can also be found here.

 Before the workshop, the 51 recommendations within the interim report were condensed into ten PPI focus areas.
 Attendees were sent a document outlining the existing PPI resources for each focus area in advance to support discussion and avoid duplication.
 This document can be read here.